JackTrapper/NT-OS-2-Design-Workbook/01 - NT OS2 Kernel Specification.md

 __Parameters:__

-Apc - A pointer to a control object of type APC.
+- *Apc* - A pointer to a control object of type APC.
-Thread - A pointer to a dispatcher object of type thread.
+- *Thread* - A pointer to a dispatcher object of type thread.
-Environment - The environment in which the APC will execute (OriginalApcEnvironment, AttachedApcEnvironment, or CurrentApcEnvironment).
+- *Environment* - The environment in which the APC will execute (*OriginalApcEnvironment*, *AttachedApcEnvironment*, or *CurrentApcEnvironment*).
-KernelRoutine - A pointer to a function that is to be executed at IRQL APC_LEVEL in kernel mode.
+- *KernelRoutine* - A pointer to a function that is to be executed at IRQL `APC_LEVEL` in kernel mode.
-RundownRoutine - An optional pointer to a function that is to be executed if the APC object is contained in a thread's APC queue when the thread terminates.
+- *RundownRoutine* - An optional pointer to a function that is to be executed if the APC object is contained in a thread's APC queue when the thread terminates.
-NormalRoutine - An optional pointer to a function that is to be executed at IRQL 0 in the specified processor mode.
-If this parameter is not specified, then the ApcMode and NormalContext parameters are ignored.
+- *NormalRoutine* - An optional pointer to a function that is to be executed at IRQL 0 in the specified processor mode.
+If this parameter is not specified, then the *ApcMode* and *NormalContext* parameters are ignored.
-ApcMode - The processor mode (UserMode or KernelMode) in which the function specified by the NormalRoutine parameter is to be executed.
-This parameter is ignored if the NormalRoutine parameter is not specified.
+- *ApcMode* - The processor mode (*UserMode* or *KernelMode*) in which the function specified by the *NormalRoutine* parameter is to be executed.
+This parameter is ignored if the *NormalRoutine* parameter is not specified.
-NormalContext - A pointer to an arbitrary data structure which is to be passed to the function specified by the NormalRoutine parameter.
-This parameter is ignored if the NormalRoutine parameter is not specified.
+- *NormalContext* - A pointer to an arbitrary data structure which is to be passed to the function specified by the *NormalRoutine* parameter.
+This parameter is ignored if the *NormalRoutine* parameter is not specified.

-The function specified by the KernelRoutine parameter has the following type definition:
+The function specified by the *KernelRoutine* parameter has the following type definition:

 ```
 typedef